Marquette, Kansas

 Marquette is a city in McPherson County, Kansas, United States.
 As of the 2020 census, the population of the city was 599.
 It is located between K-4 and the Smoky Hill River.

 History

 For millennia, the land now known as Kansas was inhabited by Native Americans.
 In 1803, most of modern Kansas was secured by the United States as part of the Louisiana Purchase.
-In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
+In 1854, the Kansas Territory was organized, and then in 1861, Kansas became the 34th U.S. state.
 In 1867, McPherson County was founded.

 In 1873, what eventually would become Marquette began on the banks of the Smoky Hill River with a flour mill.
 The site was surveyed and on February 9, 1874, the town was chartered.
 It was settled by Swedish immigrants and Civil War veterans.
 It was named after Marquette, Michigan.
 Marquette was located on the Missouri Pacific Railroad.

 On the night of May 8–9, 1905, an F4 tornado destroyed much of the town, killing 34 people.
 Many homes in town were blown away and entire families were killed.

+On April 14, 2012, a large EF4 tornado would pass to the west of Marquette, sweeping a home away leaving an empty foundation and a small staircase, and there were no fatalities or injuries.
+Damage at this location would be the most severe near or in the small community of Langley.